-Unfortunately, data can only be reported for locations within the lower 48 states and Alaska, but we are hoping to expand it in the future.
+Unfortunately, data can only be reported for locations within the lower 48 states and Alaska, but with funding we are hoping to expand it in the future.

 A smartphone is not required to participate; you can enter your hummingbird sightings using a tablet, iPad, desktop or laptop by going to www.hummingbirdsathome.org to enter your sightings.

-Currently supported versions of the Windows or Apple operating systems and the most recent versions of internet browsers will work properly with this application.
+Currently supported versions of the Windows or Apple operating systems and the most recent versions of internet browsers, with the exception of Internet Explorer, will work properly with this application.

-Yes, this is an ongoing citizen science program.
+Yes, this is an ongoing community science program.

-Audubon's e-newsletter, American Birds, contains results and findings from Audubon's Citizen Science programs including Hummingbirds at Home.
+Audubon's e-newsletter, American Birds, contains results and findings from Audubon's Community Science programs including Hummingbirds at Home.
 This e-newsletter is sent to everyone participating in Hummingbirds at Home.
 Anyone is welcome to sign-up to receive results of these programs, even if you do not participate.
-Sign up at www.audubon.org/citizenscience
+Sign up at https://www.audubon.org/newsletters